 - Any other windows that you feel are necessary to lock

-- Window guards.
-This lock option consists of horizontal bars and side post that are placed inside the window frame.
-The bars, which can withstand up to 150 pounds of pressure, can be easily and quickly removed by pressing any of four quick release buttons in case there is an emergency.
-Cost of this type of product begins at about $48 for a single window treatment.
+- Window guards: A window guard has horizontal bars and side post that are placed inside the window frame.
+The bars can withstand up to 150 pounds of pressure.
+In case of emergency, the bars can be easily and quickly removed by pressing any of four quick-release buttons.
+Cost begins at about $50 for a single window treatment.

-- Window wedges.
-These devices are like a "door stopper" only for windows.
-The window wedge can be positioned anywhere along the window edge of the top window of a double hung window or sliding window, which then allows the window to be opened to that height or width.
-This locking device requires no tools for installation; it uses a simple adhesive to mount.
-Cost for this type of product begins at about $3 for a 2 pack.
+- Window wedges: Wedges are like a "door stopper" for windows.
+It can be positioned anywhere along the edge of the top window of a double-hung window or sliding window, allowing the window to be only opened to that height or width.
+This locking device requires no tools for installation, using a simple adhesive to mount.
+Cost begins at about $3 for a 2 pack.

-- Super stoppers. –This device consists of a 1.25 x 2 inch three-tiered wedge that is positioned inside of a large flexible suction cup.
-The suction cup is pressed in place on the top window of a double hung window or sliding window, allowing the bottom window or other sliding window to be opened only to the point of the super stopper.
-Cost of this type of product begins at about $7 for a single stopper.
+- Super Stoppers: This device is a 1.25- by 2-inch three-tiered wedge that is positioned inside of a large flexible suction cup.
+The suction cup is pressed in place on the top window of a double hung window or sliding window, allowing the bottom window or other sliding window to be opened only to the point of the Super Stopper.
+Cost begins at about $7 for a single stopper.

-- Retractable blind cord shorteners.
-This product keeps the cords from blinds, drapes, etc, out of the reach of children, preventing strangulation.
+- Retractable blind cord shorteners: This product keeps cords from blinds and drapes out of the reach of children, preventing strangulation.

-Window locking devices are can be purchased at any store that has a baby section, at hardware and home improvement stores, and over the Internet.
-It is important to keep in mind that these window-locking devices may not fully protect your home from intruders.
+Window locking devices are available at any store with a baby section, at hardware and home improvement stores, and online.
+Keep in mind these window-locking devices may not fully protect your home from intruders.